The Xakia legal matter management software connects in-house legal teams with business clients to maximize strategic

 Why do smaller legal teams report a significantly lower use of technology tools?
 It comes down to time, according to three in-house lawyers we interviewed: Susannah Jobling Hodgens, Legal Counsel at Orora Limited; David Levy, Senior Supervising Counsel at TelstraSuper; and Patrick Hurley, Chief Administrative Officer and Chief Counsel of the Kansas City Area Transportation Authority.
 This trio shared their perspectives on the benefits and challenges of LegalTech – and advice for their small department compatriots.

 On a small in-house legal team, Susannah said, “it’s all hands on deck for all types of work.
 Workload is high, covering all manner of legal matters, and continues despite team travel, flexible working arrangements, annual leave, et cetera.”

-Indeed, the three lawyers agreed that in smaller departments, lawyers are expected to cover a broader range of subject areas.
+Indeed, the three lawyers agreed that in smaller legal departments, lawyers are expected to cover a broader range of subject areas.
 David said that it was necessary to be a “jack of all trades,” and that on a small team, there was a more acute need to prioritize work and balance competing interests and deadlines.

 While very niche practice apps for IP or employment have their uses, Patrick said his primary needs were time management and triage: “There needs to be a balance between being involved in day-to-day operations and having time to provide the needed legal services.”

-Susannah, David and Patrick all have implemented legal operations software to manage their department’s matters and workloads.
+Susannah, David and Patrick all have implemented a cloud based legal operations software to manage their department’s matters and workloads.
 (In the spirit of full disclosure, all three are Xakia users.)

 - Susannah: “Better visibility of matters, reporting, understanding where team members are at and not leaving it to chance!”